 - Free parking for the duration of your stay

-- IGN map of the hike
+- Extracts from the IGN maps of the hike

 - Complete folder with information brochures, luggage tags, etc.